themysticsavages/cloudbot-discord/readme.md

 ## Features/hotfixes to be added

-- __Rename files__
+- Image search API (command may be c.img)
-- scratch.mit.edu Python plugin to get user data
+- Downloading files (command may be c.get)

 ## Current bugs